My achievements

 EXCO Good Games

-• Designed the UX strategy around player transparency, making sure mechanics, RTP and rules were visible where players actually needed them, not buried in a help modal.
+• Designed the UX strategy around player transparency: making sure mechanics, RTP and rules were visible where players actually needed them.

-• Benchmarked the main iCasino studios, Pragmatic Play, Relax Gaming, NoLimitCity and Hacksaw Gaming, to understand what the market was doing wrong and where EXCO could do something different.
+• Benchmarked the main iCasino studios (Pragmatic Play, Relax Gaming, NoLimitCity, Hacksaw Gaming) to understand market gaps and define EXCO's differentiated direction.

 What I learnt